Darin755/darin755/README.md

 # Hi There
 ![Mountains](mountains.jpeg)
-## This is Darin755 ## This is Darin755 website on githubwebsite on github
+## This is Darin755 website on github

 ## About Me
  - I am a high school student who occasionally works on open-source projects